 Stress related illnesses cause more lost time at work than any other factor.
 We can carry out a management level Stress Audit to assess stress levels and to ensure compliance with HSE case law.

 We have assisted numerous companies improve their chances of winning business in a formal tender process.
-This has been achieved by helping those clients improve both their own health and safety management systems and the way in which they present those systems to their clients and prospects.
+This has been achieved by helping those clients improve both their own HS management systems and the way in which they present those systems to their clients and prospects.

 It has been reported that Keith Morton QC, instructed by Mike Appleby of Fisher Scoggins Waters, will be acting for a facilities outsourcing company who are seeking to quash the HSE system for deciding Fee for Intervention appeals and to challenge the rejection of its appeals against specific Notices of Contravention.

 The judicial review hearing is yet to be fixed but is expected to take place in the early part of 2017.
 The permission was granted by Mr Justice Kerr who, when granting permission, observed that:

 “It is arguable that the HSE is, unlawfully, judge in its own cause when operating the FFI scheme; and that the scheme is either unlawful or being operated in an unlawful manner.”